mpaloni/pioneer/README.md

 ## Non-technical Summary

 PIONEER is a generative neural network model that learns how certain kinds of images, such as faces, are structured.
-It can then modify your input images in various smart ways (e.g. make the nose bigger, more feminine, etc.) without losing sharpness in the output.
-The more well-known generative models, GANs, cannot make this kind of general modifications of existing input images.
+It can be used to modify your input images in various smart ways (e.g. make the nose bigger, more feminine, etc.) without losing sharpness in the output.
+The best-known generative models, GANs, cannot normally make this kind of general modifications of *existing input images*.

 ## Abstract